What is natural gas?

 - Negative impacts on the quality of life in communities.

-What’s the connection between natural gas production and greenhouse gases?
+Are natural gas production and greenhouse gases related?

 Methane (CH4), the primary component of natural gas, is a greenhouse gas many times more potent than carbon dioxide (CO2), now the principal contributor to man-made climate change.